-FDM printers have become cheaper and are widely used now.
-Until recently, FDM technology was mostly monopolized by Stratasys Ltd. because of their patents.

-Although some of them are still alive, many other companies and open source communities recently developed cheap FDM printers.
+FDM printers have become cheaper and widely used now.
+Until recently, FDM technology was mostly monopolized by Stratasys Ltd. because of their patents, some of which are still alive.
+However, recently, many other companies and open source communities developed cheap FDM printers.
 The most famous series of 3D printers are Makerbot [Mak] and RepRap [Rep].

-3D printers can also generate fluctuated self-organizing patterns, but they are mostly ignored in 3D printing communities and industries.
+3D printers can generate fluctuated, emergent, and stochastic patterns, but they are mostly ignored in 3D printing communities and industries.
 3D printing technology usually aims reproducing objects deterministically designed by 3D CAD tools.
-However, printing processes may contain bifurcations, such as tearing filament, and printing conditions including nozzle temperature, extrusion process, air motion, and so on, are fluctuated.
-Although the printing process is usually controlled well so that the bifurcations are suppressed and the fluctuation usually does not cause serious problems, stochastic patterns caused by fluctuation can still often be seen in printed objects.
+However, printing processes contains bifurcations and/or catastrophes, and printing conditions and process including nozzle temperature, extrusion process, air motion, and so on, are fluctuated.
+Although the printing process is usually controlled well so that the bifurcations are suppressed and the fluctuation usually does not cause serious problems to generate 3D objects, stochastic patterns caused by fluctuation can still often be seen in printed objects.
 The generated patterns are very interesting, but they have been always considered to be just noises and mostly ignored.

-3D printing can be interpreted as cellular automata (CA), and fluctuated patterns are similar to patterns generated by randomized asynchronous CA. 3D printers generates zero-one spatial patterns: zero means no material exists and one means material, i.e., plastic, exists.
-The patterns may therefore be interpreted as CA [Wol 84].
-Because 3D printers generates 3D patterns by accumulating 1D patterns, the simplest case can be interpreted as 1D asynchronous CA [Ing 84][Hof 87][Wik a].
-The generated patterns are similar to some patterns generated by randomized asynchronous CA [Kan 94a][Kan 94b][Wik a].
+3D printing can be interpreted as asynchronous cellular automata (CA), and fluctuated patterns are similar to patterns generated by stochastic asynchronous CA. 3D printers generates zero-one spatial patterns: zero means there is no material and one means there is material, i.e., plastic.
+Therefore, the patterns may be interpreted as CA [Wol 84].
+Because 3D printers generates 3D patterns by accumulating 1D patterns, the simplest case can be interpreted as 1D asynchronous CA [Ing 84] [Hof 87] [Wik a].
+Because of fluctuation, the generated patterns are similar to some patterns generated by stochastic asynchronous CA [Kan 94a][Kan 94b][Wik a].

 In this paper, a method for printing seaweed-like stochastic patterns caused by the fluctuation is proposed.
-The proposed method can generate very fine emergent patterns similar to stochastic (or randomized) 1D or 2D cellular automata (CA) by using 3D printers with constant head motion and constant filament extrusion.
-This method generates natural fluctuation without explicit randomness.
-By using this method, each time 3D printers generate a different emergent and stochastic pattern.
+3D printers can generate patterns of stochastic (i.e., randomized) 1D or 2D cellular automata (CA) with constant head motion and constant filament extrusion and with unintended fluctuation but no explicit randomness.
+Because of fluctuation of the processes and the environment, every time 3D printers generate a different emergent and stochastic pattern.
+This method will open a new horizon of 3D printing applications.